The Real Matilda

 The Real Matilda is a 1976 non-fiction book of feminist history by Miriam Dixson.
 The book argues that Australian women have a significantly lower social standing than women in other Western nations, and attributes this to Australia's early colonial history.
 Dixson argues that the lower-class men who made up Australia's early convict population had a particularly low regard for women, and that their subjugation of women in the colony's early years has "imprinted" itself on contemporary Australian culture.

 While the book received critical reviews from some feminists upon its release, it has since come to be regarded as a landmark work in Australian feminist history.
 New editions of the book were published in 1984, 1994, and 1999.
-The Real Matilda has been described as one of the catalysts for a new wave of feminist historiographies of Australia published in the years that followed its publication.
+The Real Matilda has been described as one of the catalysts for a new wave of feminist historiographies of Australia released in the years that followed its publication.

 Summary

-The central argument of The Real Matilda is that Australian women "come pretty close to top rating as the 'doormats of the Western world'" in comparison to their peers in comparable nations.
-The book supports this argument through an analysis of Australian culture and the ways in which it excludes women, while also examining women's history and the ways in which women has been marginalised within Australian society.
-The work has been described as "an essay in psychohistory", and draws heavily on the theories of the political scientist Louis Hartz.
+The Real Matilda, titled after the song "Waltzing Matilda", argues that Australian women generally have a lower social standing than women elsewhere in the Western world.
+The book supports this argument through an analysis of Australian culture and the ways in which it excludes women, while also examining the ways in which women have been marginalised throughout Australian history.
+The work was described by the feminist scholar Jill Ker Conway as "an essay in psychohistory", and draws heavily on the theories of the political scientist Louis Hartz.

 Dixson argues that the central reason for Australian women's comparatively low social standing lies in the nation's early colonial history.
 She notes that the majority of early arrivals in Australia were lower-class, many of them Irish, and says that these groups had a particularly low regard for women.
 She then argues that the social structures of early Australian history, including the sexual exploitation that was common during the era of convict transportation and the masculinised culture of the Australian frontier in the years that followed, led to deeply embedded gender inequalities.
 Dixson uses psychoanalytical techniques to examine the Australian "national character", arguing that it is rooted in male chauvinism.
-She also says that women have internalised this subjugated position, and that patriarchy is "imprinted" on Australia in the same way as a individual's formative childhood experiences.
+She also says that women have internalised this subjugated position, and that patriarchy is "imprinted" on Australia in the same way as an individual's formative childhood experiences.

 Background and publication history

-The Real Matilda was written in the 1970s amidst the emergence of an increasingly vocal women's liberation movement in Australia.
+The Real Matilda was written in the 1970s amidst the growth of the women's liberation movement in Australia.
 At the time the book was published, Miriam Dixson was a senior lecturer in history at the University of New England, with a background as a historian of the labour movement.
 The book was published by Penguin Books in 1976.

-New editions of the book were published in 1984 and 1994, with a new chapter added in each.
+New editions of the book were published in 1984 and 1994, with a new chapter added in each edition.
 A fourth edition of the book was published in 1999 with an added preface.